Local Greenhouse Gas Inventories

-The CSC program has in place four regional Climate Smart Community coordinators who are available to provide direct assistance to CSCs within their regions as they conduct their greenhouse gas inventories.
-Each contractor has developed a regional greenhouse gas inventory for the entire region it serves (see each CSC Coordinator's regional webpage).
-A fifth CSC contractor is available to provide indirect inventory assistance to communities outside the pilot regions and coordinate regional greenhouse gas inventory efforts conducted under both the Climate Smart Communities and Cleaner, Greener Communities regional sustainability planning programs.
+An important first step is to contact your regional Climate Smart Community Coordinator.
+There are four regional coordinators available to provide direct assistance to CSCs within their region as they conduct their greenhouse gas inventories.
+Each coordinator has also developed a regional greenhouse gas inventory for the entire region it serves (see each CSC coordinator's regional webpage).
+A fifth CSC coordinator is available to provide assistance to communities outside the pilot CSC regions.